jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 Proof: If I had the force to preserve myself, I would be of such a nature that I would involve necessary existence (Lemma 2).

-Therefore (Corollary Lemma I) my nature would contain all perfections.
+Therefore (Corollary Lemma 1), my nature would contain all perfections.

-But I find in myself, insofar as I am a thinking thing, many imperfections-as that I doubt, desire, etc.-and of this I am certain (Scholium Prop.
+But I find in myself, as a thinking thing, many imperfections.
+I doubt, desire, etc.

+I am certain of these imperfections (Scholium Prop.
 4).

-Therefore I have no force to preserve myself.
+Therefore, I have no force to preserve myself.

-Nor can I say that the reason I now lack those perfections is that I now will to deny them to myself, for this would be clearly inconsistent with Lemma I, and with what I clearly find in myself (Ax.
+I do not have those perfections because I deny them to myself.
+This would be inconsistent with Lemma 1, and with my imperfections (Ax.
 5).

 Further, I cannot now exist, while I am existing, without being preserved either by myself- if indeed I have that force-or by someth ing else that does have that force (Axioms 10 and I I ).

-But I do exist (Scholium Prop.
-4), and yet I do not have the force to preserve myself, as has just now been proved.
+But I exist (Scholium Prop.
+4) even if I do not have the force to preserve myself.

-Therefore I am preserved by something else.
+Therefore, I am preserved by something else.

 But not by something else that does not have the force to preserve itself (by the same reasoning whereby I have just demonstrated that I am not able to preserve myself).

 Therefore it must be by something else that has the force to preserve itself; that is (Lemma 2), something whose nature involves necessary existence; that is (Corollary Lemma I ), something that contains all the perfections that I clearly understand to pertain to a supremely perfect being.

-Therefore a supremely perfect being exists; that is (Def.
+Therefore a supremely perfect being exists (Def.
 8), God exists.
 Q.E.D.

-Scholium: To demonstrate this proposition Descartes assumes the following 2 axioms:
+Scholium: To demonstrate this proposition Descartes assumes 2 axioms:

 1. That which can effect what is greater or more difficult can also effect what is less.